PranabKumarSahoo/amazon-clone-html-css/README.md

 ## Overview

 This Amazon Clone project is a front-end web development exercise that replicates the user interface of the popular e-commerce platform, Amazon.
-Built using HTML and CSS, this project serves as a practical demonstration of design and layout techniques.
+Built using HTML, CSS and Bootstrap this project serves as a practical demonstration of design and layout techniques.

 ## Getting Started